Yorkshire terrier health problems

 Diabetes is also a fairly common disease in many dogs, but it is seen more often in Yorkshire Terriers than other breeds.
 Just like in humans, dogs with this condition are unable to produce or utilize the hormone 'insulin' adequately.
 It results in the blood sugar being too high and it can’t enter into the body cells, where it would be needed as an essential source of energy.

 It is a serious health risk that can be fatal if left untreated.
 Primary symptoms are increased appetite and drinking as well as increased urination and muscle loss.
 If your dog shows these signs, it is best to have it checked by your vet.
-Several blood and ideally a urine test are necessary to diagnose the disease.
+Blood tests, and ideally a urine test, are necessary to diagnose the disease.

 Urinary tract problems